116 new Covid cases across the north and north-east as Scottish death toll rises by 87

 Vaccines

+The Scottish Government announced two days of vaccines figures after yesterday’s were affected by an IT glitch.

-Wednesday’s figures showed that 462,092 people have received the first dose of the Covid vaccination and 6,596 have received their second dose.
+515,855 people have received the first dose of the Covid vaccination and 7,095 have received the second dose

 Latest update ➡ https://t.co/bZPbrCoQux